-A scenario for the Lower Richmond Road, North Sheen site has been developed to test the appropriate building height of this tall building zone.
+A scenario for the Sainsbury's site at Lower Richmond Road, North Sheen has been developed to test the appropriate building height of the two tall building zones (the Hombebase site and the Sainsburys site adjacent to the old gas works).
 The character profile notes the disruptive influence of major transport routes including Lower Richmond Road, which harshly abut the adjacent residential areas, forming an unattractive, indistinct frontage.
 The commercial development around Homebase and Sainsburys is noted as being land-locked and disconnected from its context, unsympathetic to the wider 2-storey architecture.
 The 11-storey tower block estates are noted as poorly integrated into the wider townscape and loom over the surroundings, having a detrimental effect on character.

-The zone occupies the area within the centre of the two plots of land east and west of Manor Road.
+The zones occupy the two plots of land east and west of Manor Road.
 The area to the west of Manor Road (the Homebase site) is the subject of a recently consented tall building application.
-The area to the east of Manor Road incorporates the site allocation on the existing Sainsburys site and car park.
-It also extends further east to include existing developed areas with relatively larger scale and grain.
+The area to the east of Manor Road (the Sainsbury's site) incorporates the site allocation and car park.
+It also extends further east to include the existing developed areas with relatively larger scale and grain.

 The strategy for North Sheen Residential is to improve the identity and character of the area through high quality development.
-The design guidance notes the need to respect the modest scale and proportions of existing buildings and streets, with taller buildings around the old gas works site set back in high quality public.
+The design guidance notes the need to respect the modest scale and proportions of existing buildings and streets, with taller buildings around the old gas works site set back in high quality public realm.
 It also notes that any new taller elements should respect existing character, have design elegance and quality that marks them as landmarks with special attention to materials and details and avoiding plain façades.
-It notes the opportunity to enhance character and create a town centre with activity and vibrancy.
+It notes the opportunity to enhance character and create more of a local centre/mixed use character with activity and vibrancy.